7 Shoe Mistakes That Are Killing Your Feet

 Those who feel a constant discomfort in their foot should talk to a podiatrist about getting custom or over-the-counter insoles for their shoes.
 They will make walking more comfortable.

 Wedges are designed to walk freely, enjoy comfort along with the advantage of looking fashionable.
 It is the most loved heel and the variety it offers makes it more desirable.
-As year 2019, take a look on the latest trends.
+Like the year 2020, take a look at the latest trends.

 Our feet need better coverage in the fall season in comparison to other weather conditions.
 And, this purpose can be best resolved with boots.
 Along with a good coverage, comfortable boots also provide a good amount of support to feet while walking, and that makes them idle for traveling in fall and winter season.